-Teeth bonding is an excellent treatment option for children and adults who are looking to conceal minor blemishes on their dental structures.
+Teeth bonding is an excellent treatment option for children and adults looking to conceal minor blemishes on their dental structures.
 Children benefit from teeth bonding when they have minor imperfections on their baby teeth.
 The teeth bonding procedure is minimally invasive and will help restore your child’s beautiful smile until their tooth falls out and is replaced by a permanent tooth.

 Teeth Bonding in Suffolk, VA

-Dr. Steve Gwaltney, Dr. J.Ryland Gwaltney, and Dr. Whitney Gwaltney are passionate about cosmetic dentistry in Suffolk, VA.
-They have helped many children and adult patients improve their smiles using teeth bonding solutions.
+Dr. Steve Gwaltney, Dr. J. Ryland Gwaltney, and Dr. Whitney Gwaltney are passionate about cosmetic dentistry in Suffolk, VA.
+They have helped many children and adult patients improve their smiles using tooth-bonding solutions.

 Teeth bonding allows our doctors to provide a minimally invasive, cost-effective solution to concealing minor imperfections on your teeth.
-As long as the issues you are trying to conceal are not severe or impeding on the functionality of your smile, teeth bonding can be used to cover up minor issues and restore the look of your smile.
+As long as the issues you are trying to conceal are not severe or impeding the functionality of your smile, teeth bonding can be used to cover up minor issues and restore the look of your smile.

 The Tooth Bonding Procedure

 Your Suffolk, VA dentist can complete the tooth bonding procedure in one visit.
-It is minimally invasive, conservative treatment that is used for many dental concerns.
+It is a minimally invasive, conservative treatment used for many dental concerns.
 The first thing your dentist will need to do is prepare the tooth.
 This involves removing a minimal amount of tooth structure and then applying a conditioning liquid.

-Once complete, your doctor will file down the material to ensure blends in against your tooth and is not interfering with your bite pattern.
-This process is minimally invasive, and many patients do not even require numbing solutions while undergoing this treatment.
+Once complete, your doctor will file down the material to ensure it blends in against your tooth and is not interfering with your bite pattern.
+This process is minimally invasive, and many patients do not require numbing solutions while undergoing this treatment.

-If your dentist decides your dental concern is too severe for a simple bonding treatment, they may recommend another more permanent treatment such as a dental crown or porcelain veneer.
+If your dentist decides your dental concern is too severe for a simple bonding treatment, they may recommend another more permanent treatment, such as a dental crown or porcelain veneer.

 Tooth Bonding FAQs